prerna351/Blogging-website-medium-inspired/README.md

 # Blogging Website

-A full-stack blogging platform built with React, TypeScript, Tailwind CSS, Recoil, Node.js,  Prisma, and PostgreSQL, deployed on Cloudflare
+A full-stack blogging platform built with React, TypeScript, Tailwind CSS, Recoil, Node.js, Hono, Prisma, and PostgreSQL, deployed on Cloudflare

 ## Table of Contents